Who gets to hunt Wyoming’s elk? Tribal Hunting Rights, U.S. Law and the Bannock ‘War’ of 1895

 The posse returned to town with their 3-year-old prisoner, who was cared for by a local woman.
 A messenger was dispatched 120 miles to the nearest telegraph office, at Market Lake (now known as Roberts), Idaho.
 A telegram to Governor Richards, signed by Rhoads, Manning and three others, read: “Nine Indians arrested, one killed, others escaped.
 Many Indians report here; threaten life and property.
 Settlers are moving families away.
 Want protection immediately.
 Action on your part is absolutely necessary.”

-The July 27, 1895 Cheyenne Daily Sun-Leader headline read, “Settlers Massacred: At Least Sixteen Families Butchered in Jackson’s Hole by the Red Devils.”
-National news falsely reported that most or all of the white settlers in Jackson Hole were dead, and bloodthirsty Bannock had taken control of the valley.
+The July 27, 1895, Cheyenne Daily Sun-Leader headline read, “Settlers Massacred: At Least Sixteen Families Butchered in Jackson’s Hole by the Red Devils.”
+National news falsely reported that most or all of the White settlers in Jackson Hole were dead, and bloodthirsty Bannock had taken control of the valley.

 In fact, Senowin’s party was headed back to Fort Hall, as quickly and unobtrusively as possible.
 On the way, a sympathetic Mormon rancher fed them some freshly-killed elk.
-But rumors of massacred whites continued spreading nationwide for weeks.
+But rumors of massacred Whites continued spreading nationwide for weeks.
 The Bannock were presumed to be teaming up with Eastern Shoshone, Lemhi and Ute people.
 Their warriors must number in the thousands.
 They must have secured a stronghold in the remote valley.
 If conditions were temporarily quiet, they must be setting a trap.

 A prospector reported that he’d had a gunfight with three Indians, killing two despite being wounded in the chest.
 In fact he’d been shot by his prospecting partners.
 A party of Princeton students on a geological tour was believed to be in jeopardy, perhaps annihilated.
 In fact they had never felt unsafe.
 Two Jackson-area homes were robbed of bedding and clothing.
-In fact the thieves were six white men from Lander who had come to fight Indians.
+In fact the thieves were six White men from Lander who had come to fight Indians.

-In response to Governor Richards’s request, five companies of troops from the Ninth Cavalry at Fort Robinson, Neb.—Black men known as “buffalo soldiers”—were dispatched to the railroad stop at Market Lake.
+In response to Gov. Richards’s request, five companies of troops from the Ninth Cavalry at Fort Robinson, Neb.—Black men known as “buffalo soldiers”—were dispatched to the railroad stop at Market Lake.
 At least one company then marched the 120 miles over Teton Pass into Jackson Hole.
 Arriving on Saturday Aug.
 3, the soldiers found no dead settlers, no threatening Indians and no evidence of wasteful elk slaughter.

 That same day, Thomas B. Teter, the agent at Fort Hall, reported, “All Indians absent from the reservation have returned.
 Had big council.
 Request me to telegraph you their hearts felt good.
 Had not harmed a white man, and would start haying, leaving grievances to the justice of the white man.”